BekstersLab/CFG-Web-Dev---Group-2/README.md

 ## Overview

-Create a static website working with other course members.
+Create a static website working with other course members in group 2.

 Must have: